oroinc/documentation/book/customization.rst

 translation as long as it is in the same message domain.
 When there are more than one translation, the order in which they are loaded is crucial.
-Therefore, make sure that your bundle containing the overriding translation files is loaded after the Oro Platform bundles in ``AppKernel``.
+Therefore, make sure that your bundle containing the overriding translation files is loaded after the OroPlatform bundles in ``AppKernel``.
 To change order in which bundles are loaded, you can use the priority option in the bundle configuration.

 .. tip::